 Avoid Translation Errors

-One common source of data error in the food and beverage industry is translation error.
-This happens when an operator writes lot numbers on a paper log and then a second person enters the lot numbers into the system.
+One common source of data error in the food and beverage industry is a translation error.
+This happens when an operator writes a lot numbers on a paper log and then a second person enters the lot numbers into the system.
 When the handwriting is illegible, the data can be misread and inaccurately entered.
 To avoid translation errors, the best practice is for the operator handling the lot to enter the lot number into the system

 Automate Data Collection